Docker: Taming the Beast - Part I

 4539.
 Nginx is usually comprised of a core process which read its configuration and creates children as needed to handle requests, here it created a child -called a “worker”- whose PID is

-When we are more advanced in Docker, we’ll come back to this and actually see it for ourselves, but now, believe me when I say that if we “logged in” this isolated environment and ran
+When we are more experienced in Docker, we’ll come back to this and actually see it for ourselves, but now, believe me when I say that if we “logged in” this isolated environment and ran

 ps, we would only see this.

-But facts are, all these
+But the truth is, all these

 nginx (everything that is part of the isolated process tree) actually runs on the host Linux system, right?
 They are “classical” processes, and they must have PIDs.
 This is the number I wrote before the parentheses.
 This extremely important and useful feature which allows a process to have several PIDs has been introduced in version 2.6.24 of the Linux Kernel, in 2008!